OctopusDeploy/docs/docs/deployment-process/operations-runbooks/index.md

 You can create many runbooks per project and share the [project variables](/docs/deployment-process/variables/index.md) that are available for that project.

+An example runbook might be a "Cleanup runbook" that removes various temp files/folders on your environments.
+To do this, you would simply create a new runbook, add a script step to do your cleanup work (targeting your machines by role) and then run this on your desired environments.

 ## Runbook Snapshots and Runs

 It is important to understand the difference between **Snapshot** and **Run**.